olejorik/PhaseRetrieval.jl/docs/src/index.md

 ## Basic usage
 ### Forward model
-Let's set up a simulation environment matching the following hardware set up: a beam with a footprint of 10 mm diameter is focused with a lens of 300 mm focal length and the PSF is registered with UI-1540 camera, which we combine in one structure called `ImagingSensor`(@ref PhaseRetrieval.ImagingSensor)
+Let's set up a simulation environment matching the following hardware set up: a beam with a footprint of 10 mm diameter is focused with a lens of 300 mm focal length and the PSF is registered with UI-1540 camera, which we combine in one structure called [`ImagingSensor`](@ref)

 ```@example psf
 using PhaseRetrieval